ArweaveTeam/arweave/doc/ipfs-ar-daemon.md

     <     "status": "queued"
     <   }, ...]

-Returns status of most recent 500 hashes.
+Returns status of hashes in reverse chronological order.
+Limit N and offset M are optional.
+Without these arguments, status of all hashes requested by the user is returned.
+Otherwise, the specified subset.

 Field "status" is one of: